rarescosma/jdkxjfjdmxkxjjsnx/README.md

 The app is deployed simply from YAML manifests.
 The main [`manifests.yaml`](app/manifests.yaml) file contains definitions for its namespace, deployment, service and service monitor.

-To demonstrate autoscaling, we also define a [`ScaledObject`](https://keda.sh/docs/2.16/concepts/scaling-deployments/) that will act on a custom metric - a fake representation of the application's request latency.
+To illustrate autoscaling, we also define a [`ScaledObject`](https://keda.sh/docs/2.16/concepts/scaling-deployments/) that will act on a custom metric - a fake representation of the application's request latency.

 ### 4. Deploy the message broker

 We chose [Apache Pulsar] as our message broker.
-The consumption model for it is push-based (consumers have to ACK/nACK the messages), and the storage architecture is index-based.
+It uses a push-based consumption model (consumers have to ACK/nACK the messages), and an index-based storage architecture.

 Since we're running this demo on a local cluster, we configure Pulsar to have as small of a resource footprint as possible via the Helm chart [`values.yaml`](pulsar/values.yaml) file.

-There's a prerequisite script that needs to run before the chart itself, which is dependent on the chart repo.
-This had the unfortunate effect of us having to bundle it via a git submodule.
+The official documentation mentions a prerequisite script that needs to run before the chart itself, which is dependent on the chart git repository.
+This had the unfortunate effect of us having to bundle it as a git submodule.

 To deploy Pulsar: